Harmed by Surgical Mesh?

 Independent analysis of a public survey carried out earlier this year concluded that an opportunity to hear from New Zealanders injured and harmed by a surgical mesh is essential.
 Listening to the impact of mesh harm is important to understand the impact, clarify responsibilities and inform government action that will improve patient safety in the future.

-We encourage anyone affected by surgical mesh (either directly or as a family member/whānau or friend) to register to participate and share their experience.
+We encourage any New Zealander affected by surgical mesh (either directly or as a family member/whānau or friend) to share their experience.

 Step 1.
 Listening and Understanding